abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec1.md

 ---
-title: Lecture 1 - Course introduction and lanuages
+title: Lecture 1 - Course introduction and languages
 placeholder: false
-back-color: fffaff
+back-color: faffff
 card-link: LecLink1
 # subtitle: And a subtitle
 description: This is the first lecture of the course.
 We'll discuss the course policies and why we model problems as languages.